David P. Bicks

 John P. Fazzini

 John P. Fazzini has been a member of the Board of Directors since 1984.
-Mr. Fazzini has served on the Nominating Committee since 1999, the Benefits and Compensation Committee since 1994 and the Audit Committee from 1985 to 2006.
+Mr. Fazzini has served on the Nominating Committee since 1999, the Benefits and Compensation Committee since 1994 and the Audit Committee from 1985 to 2006 and currently serves as a member of the Audit Committee since May 2013.
 He is a real estate developer and has been President of Bountiful Lands, Inc., a real estate development corporation, since 1980.
-Mr. Fazzini has actively operated as a real estate broker for forty-three years, a mortgage broker for thirty-eight years and a title agent for thirty-three years.
+Mr. Fazzini has actively operated as a real estate broker for over forty years, and as a mortgage broker and title agent for over thirty years.
 He currently serves on the United States Department of Agriculture Central Florida Resource Conservation and Development Council, the Polk County Housing Authority for over ten years and has served on the Board of the Anasazi Wilderness Foundation in Mesa, Arizona since 1985.
 Mr. Fazzini was appointed by Governor Lawton Chiles to serve on the Family and Human Services Board from 1992 to 1996.
 He was also appointed by Governor Bob Martinez to serve on the Central Florida Regional Planning Council from 1987 to 1991.
 Mr. Fazzini attended the University of Florida and the University of Miami.